-While completing the EcoTypes survey, you may have noticed an option to enter your email address to receive the link to a customized EcoTypes reflection form.
-Even if you did not put your email on the survey form, you can still complete the reflection form if you completed the survey and saved your survey key.
-Here’s more information and a link to get started!
+While completing the EcoTypes survey, there was an option to enter your email address to receive the link to a customized EcoTypes reflection form.
+You can still complete the reflection form if you saved your survey key.
+Here’s more information to get started!

 The survey report you receive upon completing the EcoTypes survey gets you started with your survey results.
 But to appreciate what your EcoTypes survey results say about you, and to apply these results to successfully navigate differences between how you and others approach environmental issues, we urge you to complete the followup reflection form.
 It’s a customized form based on your survey results, so you have to complete the survey first.

-The reflection form will take you roughly one hour (you must complete the form all at once, so make sure to reserve sufficient time), and you’ll receive a copy of your responses via email as proof as you completed the form.
+The reflection form will take you up to one hour (you must complete the form all at once, so make sure to reserve sufficient time), and you’ll receive a copy of your responses via email as proof as you completed the form.

 The reflection form will talk you through four broad steps: